+In practice, a sub-sampling strategy, that is, bootstrapping, will typically suffice.
+Obtain $\hat U_{\pi_b, \hat\theta_n}(k)$ analogously to $\hat U_{\pi, \hat\theta_n}(k)$, with the baseline $\pi_b$ in place of $\pi$. \item Interpolate the $\hat U$ functions so they live on the real line.
+We use linear interpolation for simplicity, but one can investigate more sophisticated methods.
+We then define

-Note however that in order for $\hat{M}(k)$ to exist, we need to avoid (at least) $\hat U_{\pi, \theta_0}(0)< \hat U_{\pi_b, \theta_0}(K)$, that is, the prior information in $\pi$ is so strong that the information contained in the entire likelihood with all $K$ observations plus the baseline prior information still cannot match it.
-Whereas as a numerical procedure we can try $k$ (and hence $K$) as large as $n$, the very fact that we need to do so should serve as a warning that the prior is very informative.
-Indeed, if the solution still does not exist when $k=n$, then it suggests that at least 50\% of our posterior information comes from our prior $\pi$.
+For $\hat{M}(k)$ to exist, we need to avoid (at least) $\hat U_{\pi, \hat\theta_n}(0)< \hat U_{\pi_b, \hat\theta_n}(K)$, i.e., the information in $\pi$ is so strong that it exceeds the combined information from the entire likelihood with all $K$ observations and from the baseline prior.
+Whereas we can try $k$ (and hence $K$) as large as $n$, the very need to do so should serve as a warning that the prior is very informative.
+Indeed, if the solution still does not exist when $k=n$, then it suggests that at least 50\% of our posterior information will come from our prior $\pi$.

 \item Plot the sequence $\hat M(k)$ and $\hat R(k)=\hat M(k)/k$ against $k$, for $k=1,\ldots, K$, and regress $\hat M(k)$ on $k$ for $k=k_0, \ldots, K$ for some suitably chosen $k_0$ to estimate an \textit{approximate limiting slope} of $\hat M(k)$ as a function of $k$, denoted by $S_K$.
-Based on our current theoretical and empirical evidence, we observe the following: \begin{itemize} \item when there is no noticeable prior-likelihood conflict, $\hat M(k)$ will stay fairly constant, and hence $S_K\approx 0$, and $\hat R(k)$ will approach zero rather rapidly as $k$ increases; \item any serious departure of $\hat M(k)$ from being a constant function, especially as a monotone decreasing function, indicates a prior-likelihood conflict; \item both $R(k)$ and $S_K$ serve as measures of the degree of conflict, where $R(k)$ measures the loss (or gain) due to the prior-likelihood conflict at a finite $k\le K$, and $S_K$ serves an estimator of $R(n)$ for $n >> K$; \item very serious prior-likelihood conflict will cause $\hat R(k)$ or $S_K$ to approach $-1$, that is, in the most extreme cases, the conflict would essentially wipe out all the information in the likelihood function. \end{itemize} \end{enumerate}
+Based on our current theoretical and empirical evidence, we observe the following: \begin{itemize} \item When there is no noticeable prior-likelihood discordance, $\hat M(k)$ stays fairly constant, and hence $S_K\approx 0$, and $\hat R(k)$ will approach zero rapidly as $k$ increases; \item Any serious departure of $\hat M(k)$ from being a constant function, especially as a monotone decreasing function, indicates a prior-likelihood discordance; \item Both $R(k)$ and $S_K$ serve as measures of the degree of discordance, where $R(k)$ measures the loss (or gain) due to the prior-likelihood discordance at a finite $k\le K$, and $S_K$ serves an estimator of $R(n)$, the object of our central interest, for $n >> K$; \item Very serious prior-likelihood conflict will cause $\hat R(k)$ or $S_K$ to approach $-1$, i.e., the conflict would essentially wipe out all the information in the likelihood. \end{itemize} \end{enumerate}